 In addition to its total emissions of CO2 into the atmospher, which logically depend, among other variables, on the country's population, it is convenient to analyze the behavior of its emissions per inhabitant.
-In the table we see that per capita CO2 emissions in Georgia, have decreased in 2020, in which they have been 2.68 tons per inhabitant.
+In the table we see that per capita CO2 emissions in Georgia, have increased in 2021, in which they have been 3 tons per inhabitant.

-Regarding evolution f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
-In the last period, Georgia, has emitted 0.2 kilos for every $ 1,000 of GDP, the same as in 2019.
+Finally, it is interesting to observe the behavior f CO2 emissions per 1000 dollars of GDP, which measures, for the same country, the "environmental efficiency" with which it is produced over time.
+In the last period, Georgia, has emitted 0.2 kilos for every $ 1,000 of GDP, a lower figure than in 2020.

 Total carbon dioxide emissions have also increased in the last five years, as have per capita emissions, then the situation continues to worsen.